Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors: Preliminaries

 In particular it means that $h(\sigma\lambda) + h((1-\sigma)\lambda) \le 2h(\lambda/2)$ for any $0\leq \sigma \leq 1$.

-The following standard concentration lemma will be useful to control the intersection of the solution with certain subsets of the weights of the subset sum instance: \begin{lemma} If $A \subseteq [d]$ with $|A| = \alpha d$, and $B \subseteq [d]$ is uniformly sampled over all subsets with $|B| = \beta d$, then the following holds:
+The following standard concentration lemma will be useful to control the intersection of the solution with certain subsets of the weights of the subset sum instance: \begin{lemma} Let $A \subseteq [d]$ be any set with $|A| = \alpha d$, and let $B \subseteq [d]$ be uniformly sampled over all subsets with $|B| = \beta d$ and $\alpha \beta d$ be an integer.
+Then the following holds:

 \end{lemma} \begin{proof} There are $\binom{d}{|B|}$ possibilities of selecting a random $B$.
 There are $\binom{|A|}{\alpha\beta d} \binom{d-|A|}{|B| - \alpha\beta d}$ many possibilities of selecting $B$, such that $|A \cap B| = \alpha \beta d$.
 Hence for a random $B$, the probability that $|A \cap B| = \alpha \beta d $ is: